 - Groups—You can share your content with groups you belong to and their members.

-- Add the Attachments you want to include.
+- Add the items you want to include to Attachments.
 This option allows you to include other content, such as detailed documentation, reports, and graphs.
 The following types of files cannot be included: .js, .vbs, .py, .pyc, .pyo, .bat, and .ocx.
-Also, only signed .dll files and .exe files are allowed.
-Learn more about signing .dll and .exe files
+Also, only signed .dll and .exe files are allowed.

 Create a schema-only layer package